 In an environment where mortgage rates are rising, the 2-1 buydown benefits homebuyers by helping them afford a larger mortgage and a more expensive home.
 It is especially appealing to first-time homebuyers who may be having trouble purchasing a home in the current market.
 In general, the 2/1 buydown will be great for anyone with limited income for a short time but who anticipates their income to increase significantly by year three of the loan.
 For example, some highly prepared recent college graduates might have just enough savings to make lower payments for a couple of years before landing that higher-paying job.
 There may be several other situations where this format makes sense for those who expect their future income to rise.
 However, homebuyers need to be cautious because if their income doesn’t increase as anticipated, they could be stretched too thin financially.

-If you are interested in purchasing a new home and like the idea of easing into your mortgage payments, contact one of our team members today to learn more.
+If you are interested in purchasing a new home and like the idea of easing into your mortgage payments, get started today on a 2-1 Buydown Loan.